nflint/job-vault/docs/professional-history-requirements.md

 - Skills should be categorized and include proficiency levels
 - Achievement metrics should be quantifiable where possible
 - System should support future AI-powered features
-- LinkedIn import capability is a P1 priority
+- LinkedIn import is a one-time operation with manual re-import option
 - All dates should be stored in ISO format
 - Vector embeddings enable AI-powered matching and suggestions